WHY ATTEND

 ABOUT THE CONFERENCE

 The Asia Investment Conference is a not-for-profit think tank committed to fostering strategic, in-depth discussion among investors and key decision-makers in business.
 Anchored by IJK Capital Partners since 2016, AIC has designed, curated, and executed over 10 high-level forums convening former heads of state, government officials, sovereign fund leaders, and senior executives from across the public and private sectors.
-Past keynote speakers have included Goh Chok Tong, Emeritus Senior Minister and Former Prime Minister of Singapore, and Tom Lembong, Former Trade Minister of Indonesia and Chairman of BKPM.

 Assets Represented